Hurricanes, tornadoes and earthquakes in the USA: how to stay alive

 Remember that a tsunami is a series of waves, the break between which can be up to several hours.
 Only special services can clear the alarm.

 The cause of these earthquakes, like most tremors in the United States, is called the movement of the Pacific and North American plates, between which the famous San Andreas Fault is located.
-Every 120-140 years, earthquakes of more than 8,5 points occur here.
+Every 120-140 years, earthquakes of more than 8,5 magnitude occur here.
 Earthquakes with a magnitude of about 8 occur more often - once every 10 years.
-Also included in the Pacific Rim is the state of Washington, where earthquakes up to magnitude 8 are recorded once every 20 years.
+Also included in the Pacific Rim is the state of Washington, where earthquakes with a magnitude of up to 8 are recorded once every 20 years.

 Scale earthquake intensity